 It appears that the definition of a housecoat differs from region to region, hence the confusion.
 In some places, a housecoat is the same as a dressing gown, worn over your PJs or nightie.
 In others, it's informal daywear.
 Some believe a housecoat shouldn't be belted or fitted at the waist, as it's supposed to be loose and unstructured - like a baggy dress.
 Others disagree entirely.
 Then there are other similar garments which fall under the 'housecoat' category: popover, breakfast coats, brunch coats, kitchen smocks, wraparounds, dusters etc.

 Housecoats came in a variety of styles but they were usually made of a lightweight fabric like cotton or satin, rather than a heavier, toweling-type of fabric.
-They were generally considered daywear, and were worn around the er, house - never for going out in.
+They were generally considered daywear, and were worn around the er, house - but never for going out in.
 It's what your mum would have worn as she made breakfast, got the kids ready for school, did the housework, got dinner ready etc. But that said, it would be fine to answer the door to the postman or friends while wearing one.

 And just as there were housecoats for doing the housework in, there were also housecoats for relaxing in, and more fancier versions if you were entertaining at home.
 Were other clothes worn underneath a housecoat?
 That depended.
 Sometimes a housecoat was thrown over regular clothes while cleaning or just before going out to prevent them from getting grubby.
 But when relaxing or entertaining, it was highly unlikely that a pair of jeans and a t-shirt would be worn under a housecoat as in this case, the housecoat took the place of a dress.